isabella232/asset-compute.en/help/api.md

    >[!NOTE]
    >
    >Use of the API is limited to development purposes.
 The API is provided as context when developing custom workers.
 In Adobe Experience Manager as a Cloud Service, the API is solely used by AEM.

-The article describes the HTTP API.
-A high-level flow for clients of the service is below:
+Any client of the Asset Compute service HTTP API must follow this high-level flow:

 1. Client is provisioned as Adobe Developer Console project in an IMS organization.
-Each separate system or environment has its own separate project, in order to isolate the journal.
+Each separate client (system or environment) requires its own separate project, in order to separate the event data flow.

 2. Client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html).